tquade2/tquade2/README.md

 ### Howdy, I'm Taylor!

 After seven years in the Air Force, I earned a degree in GIS and city planning.
-It was during this academic journey that I delved into the realms of programming and urban informatics.
-The potential of leveraging digital systems to foster better transportation systems truly captivated me.

-Armed with a blend of technical discipline, adaptability, and an analytical mindset, I am keen on harnessing software to address intricate city planning conundrums.
-My goal is to leave a lasting footprint in the urban spaces, making them more functional, accessible, and vibrant.
+During this academic journey, I delved into the realms of programming.
+This led me to join the Tech Elevator coding bootcamp after working as a GIS Specialist for several months.
+I aim to combine my military discipline, GIS knowledge, and programming skills to become a junior software developer.